prepare.blog

 5. Navigation — The ability to determine where you are and move toward safety keeps you from wandering deeper into trouble.

-7. Signaling for rescue — Most beginners are more likely to need rescue than to self-extract; knowing how to get found is a critical skill, not a sign of failure.
+7. Signaling for rescue — Most beginners are more likely to need rescue than to self-extract.
+Knowing how to get found is a critical skill, not a sign of failure.

 The Rule of 3s: Why Survival Priorities Matter

-• 3 hours without shelter in harsh conditions
+Without shelter in harsh conditions

 This isn’t abstract theory — it’s the framework I use every time I’m assessing a real situation in the field.
-In the Pacific Northwest, the Rule of 3s plays out in a very specific way: hypothermia is the dominant threat.
+In the Pacific Northwest, the Rule of 3s plays out in a very specific way: hypothermia dominates.
 I’ve seen people in serious trouble on 50°F days — not because it was “cold” by anyone’s definition, but because they were wet, the wind was blowing, and they had no shelter or dry layers.
 In those conditions, you can be hypothermic in under two hours.

 When you’re learning survival techniques, use the Rule of 3s to decide what to practice first.
 Water purification before foraging.
 Shelter before navigation.
 It keeps your training grounded in reality instead of fantasy.

-1) Finding and Purifying Water
+Finding and Purifying Water

 Water is your number one priority.
 In my experience, most people underestimate how quickly dehydration impairs judgment — you don’t feel dangerously dehydrated until you’re already making bad decisions.

-• Flowing sources like streams and springs are your best bet — moving water is generally safer than still water, though it still needs treatment.
+Where to look: Flowing sources like streams and springs are your best bet — moving water’s generally safer than still water, though it still needs treatment.
+Still water from lakes and ponds works but carries higher contamination risk.
+Rainwater collection, dew, and snowmelt are viable alternatives, but always treat them.

 1. Boiling — Rolling boil for one minute (three minutes above 6,500 feet).
 This is the gold standard.
 All you need is a metal container and fire.